Images: © European Union ECHO Mallika Panorat, Flickr (left) & Ashim Shrestha, 2019 (right)

 Fragile contexts are susceptible to shocks and stressors.
 These include political unrest, conflict and violence, economic and social crises, natural disasters and climate change.

-Health systems in these contexts face severe resource constraints and, as this animation demonstrates, shocks and stressors compound their problems.
+Health systems in these contexts face severe resource constraints and, as this animation from 2020 demonstrates, shocks and stressors compound their problems.
 Some health systems will collapse under the pressure, while others will make maladaptive or short-term changes.
 Others will make positive or resilient responses.

 The ReBUILD for Resilience primary research question is therefore: